mikymatt01/ANN-2-layers/README.md

 # ANN-2-layers

-this is a neural network based on artificial intelligence concepts.
+this is a MLP based on artificial intelligence concepts.
 This ANN is configured to recognize 7-segment display to corresponding digit To use, the first action is to train this neural network then to execute.
 Change the input file to use a different problem with the cases to analyze the machine for every line